All Products

 • Knox: Kerberos authentication is not supported.

-• Kudu: Even if Kerberos authentication is enabled, the Kudu service still requires extra configuration to support and enable the Kerberos authentication mechanism.
-For more information, see Authentication in the Apache Kudu documentation.
+• Kudu: Even if Kerberos is enabled, the Kudu service requires additional configuration to support and enable Kerberos authentication.
+For more information, see the Apache Kudu documentation on Authentication.

 Custom Software Configuration